Landlord and Tenant (Ireland) Act 1870: Background

 From September 1869 Gladstone was busily engaged in investigating landlord-tenant relations in Ireland and also elsewhere in Europe to devise a scheme to regulate landlord-tenant relations.
 The Chief Secretary, Chichester Parkinson-Fortescue, suggested in November that the Ulster custom of security of tenure for tenants should be protected by law and that a tenant not enjoying the protection of this custom should be entitled to compensation from the landlord if they were evicted.

 For the next three months Gladstone went to work on modifying Parkinson-Fortescue's plan.
 He wrote to the Duke of Argyll on 5 December: "For the last three months I have worked daily, I think, upon the question, and so I shall continue to do.
 The literature of it is large, larger than I can master; but I feel the benefit of continued reading upon it.
 We have before us a crisis, and a great crisis, for us all, to put it on no higher ground, and a great honour or a great disgrace.
 As I do not mean to fail through want of perseverance, so neither will I wilfully err through precipitancy, or through want of care and desire at least to meet all apprehensions which are warranted by even the show of reason".
 In a letter to Lord Granville on 15 January 1870, Gladstone claimed: "To this great country the state of Ireland after seven hundred years of our tutelage is in my opinion so long as it continues, an intolerable disgrace, and a danger so absolutely transcending all others, that I call it the only real danger of the noble empire of the Queen".

-On 15 February 1870 he laid the Bill before the House of Commons.
-The second reading of the Bill was passed by 442 votes to 11, the opposition compromising 8 Irish MPs who did not think it went far enough and 3 English Conservatives.
+On 15 February 1870 he laid the bill before the House of Commons.
+The second reading of the bill was passed by 442 votes to 11, the opposition consisting of eight Irish MPs who did not think it went far enough and three English Conservatives.
 The Conservative leader Benjamin Disraeli moved an amendment intended to limit compensation to unexhausted improvements by tenants and the government majority against it fell to 76.
 When the Liberal MP William Fowler moved an amendment the government majority against it was only 32.
 The debate in the Commons lasted over three and a half months and the third reading was passed without division; in the House of Lords it was read a second time without division.
-On 1 August the Bill received Royal Assent.
+On 1 August the bill received royal assent.